So you want a big overland expedition truck?

 Myth three:

-Cambers and slippy slopes can be the worst when you are high up. the feeling of out of control is a fear you have to experience to understand.
+Cambers and slippy slopes can be the worst when you are high up. the feeling of being out of control is a fear you have to experience to understand.

 Myth four